 -Replace any broken gates, fix loose giant slalom panels and maintain your section of gates or ask for assistance from a course worker.-Don’t discuss any faults with anyone except the head gatekeeper.

 -Make notes about unsportsmanlike behavior.

 c.)
-Information for Chief Gatekeeper only: -Have gatekeepers meeting as early as possible in a quiet place and go over above info with all gatekeepers. -Have all gatekeepers sign in on sign in sheet. -Assign gatekeepers for 1st run (boys and girls).
-Assign other gatekeepers for 2nd run and tell them where and when to meet.
-Make notes with name and school of who is on what run. -Take 1st run gatekeepers and have them meet you at start 30 minutes before the start of the race. -From the start, take them all at once and assign gates as you descend.
-Keep track of gate numbers and gatekeepers names on way down and be clear about what gate numbers they have. -Place experienced gatekeepers at under gates, combinations or difficult sections.
+Information for Chief Gatekeeper only:-Have gatekeepers meeting as early as possible in a quiet place and go over the above info with all gatekeepers.-Have all gatekeepers sign in on the sign in sheet.-Assign gatekeepers for 1st run (boys and girls).
+Assign other gatekeepers for the 2nd run and tell them where and when to meet.
+Make notes with the name and school of who is on what run.-Take 1st run gatekeepers and have them meet you at the start 30 minutes before the start of the race.-From the start, take them all at once and assign gates as you descend.
+Keep track of gate numbers and gatekeepers names on the way down and be clear about what gate numbers they have.-Place experienced gatekeepers at under gates, combinations or difficult sections.

 -2nd run is bibo and the numbers will not be in order